 The website of the Federal Foreign Office contains travel and safety tips and requirements for German travelers sorted by country.

 These include current medical information, general travel information, entry and exit requirements, special customs regulations, possible travel warnings, etc.

 Individual EU countries also offer initiatives and artists’ self-organizations for non-binding consultations regarding specific questions concerning the application of the 2009 Visa Code or have published practical information on this subject (see a list of some offices here).

 For travellers from Germany, a three day visa-free transit stay in China is possible in: Beijing, Shanghai, Canton, Guangzhou, Chengdu, Chongqing, Dalian und Shenyang.
 Requirements are a direct connecting flight to a third country and, if applicable, a avalid visa for this country.
 In addition one has to register at the police within 24 hours -when staying in a hotel, the hotel will take care of the registration.

 US Citizenship and Immigration Services www.uscis.gov

 League of American Orchestras/Association of Performing Arts Presenters

-Information on the entry of artists into the United States www.artistsfromabroad.org
+Information on the entry of artists and creatives into the United States www.artistsfromabroad.org

 Tamizdat Inc./Tamizdat Artist Services LLC